 Author: Phip Ross

-Summary: This article gives several suggestions for how rural teachers can involve parents in literacy projects that impact student learning and engagement.
+Summary: This article offers several suggestions for how rural teachers can involve parents in literacy projects that impact student learning and engagement.
 Successful strategies include “parent-teacher-student journals.”
+These strategies may spark ideas for inquiry projects or study groups focused on developing family and community engagement.

 Original Date of Publication: January/February 2001